 Tackling food waste in our own operations

-We have made a commitment that no food that’s safe for human consumption will go to waste from our UK retail operations by the end of 2017/18.
+We have made a commitment that no food that’s safe for human consumption will go to waste from our UK retail operations.

 We are working towards minimising the surplus in our distribution centres and in our stores; for example by reducing-to-clear food close to its expiry date.
 However, if food cannot be sold, we offer it to charities and community groups who help feed people in need.